Spring 2018: Matt, Farhad, Charles, Connor, Eryn (back)

 Matt Clegg is a Master's student in Biological Engineering.
 He completed his undergraduate degree in BE in December 2017.
 Matt volunteered in Dr. Vargis’ lab from May 2016 to December 2017 working with Charles Harding to create an in vitro model of muscular atrophy in simulated microgravity.
 The focus of Matt’s graduate research is the in vitro effects analysis of novel antioxidant and anti-inflammatory compounds against muscular atrophy.
 Matt is also involved with the USU Biomedical Engineering Society (BMES) student chapter.
 Outside of school and work, Matt enjoys sports, music, and 90’s sitcoms.

 Eryn Hanson is an undergraduate student majoring in Biological Engineering and minoring in Chemistry and English, scheduled to graduate in Spring 2020.
-She is involved in the Society of Women Engineers as an outreach officer.
-She works with Lori Caldwell studying the effects of microgravity and radiation on muscle cells in a novel rotary cell culture system (RCCS).
-On the rare occasion that she leaves the Engineering building she can be found reading, drawing, playing Dungeons & Dragons, or laughing at memes.
+She is the SWE Coordinator in the Society of Women Engineers and recently received an Undergraduate Research and Creative Opportunity (URCO) Award from USU.
+She is currently developing a 3D bioprinted hydrogel to study the effects of microgravity and radiation on muscle cells in a novel rotary cell culture system (RCCS) with bioprinted cells.
+In her spare time she can be found reading, drawing, playing Dungeons & Dragons, or laughing at memes.

-Tessa Burrows is a biological engineering student at USU scheduled to graduate in Spring 2020.
-She is a member of SWE, the USU Honors Program, and a URF fellow.
-She works on the retinal project with Chase to determine if spider silk membranes can be used to replicate Bruch's membrane found in the eye to eventually study macular degeneration.
-In her free time, she enjoys reading, hiking, climbing and delving through stories with her friends.
+Tessa Burrows is a Biological Engineering student minoring in Math and Chemistry at USU scheduled to graduate in Spring 2020.
+She is a member of SWE, the USU Honors Program, and is a URF fellow.
+She works on the retinal project to determine if spider silk membranes can be fabricated at different thicknesses to promote stress factors in retinal cells related to macular degeneration.
+This will help establish a model of the retina to eventually study age related macular degeneration.
+In her free time, she enjoys reading, hiking, and stargazing.

-Morgan Bishop is an undergraduate studying biological engineering at Utah State University.
-She works in the lab with Dr. Cindy Hanson and in collaboration with Dr. Abby Benninghoff extracting fatty acids from mouse fecal samples and analyzing them using raman spectroscopy.
-The goal of her work is to develop a method of noninvasive early cancer detection.
+Morgan Bishop is an undergraduate studying Biological Engineering at Utah State University.
+She works in the lab with Dr. Cindy Hanson and in collaboration with Dr. Abby Benninghoff extracting fatty acids from mouse fecal samples and analyzing them using spectroscopic techniques.
+The goal of her work is to develop a method of noninvasive detection of inflammatory bowel disease.
 In her free time, she enjoys kayaking, watching movies, and petting every dog possible.

 Jacob Barney is majoring in Biological Engineering and minoring in Computer Science, and he hopes to graduate in Spring 2020.
 Jacob started working in the Vargis Laboratory in May 2018.
 He works with Dr. Hanson using Raman Spectroscopy and Dielectrophoresis to find a quicker and more efficient method to identify bacteria and their antibiotic.
 Outside of the lab you will find Jacob playing tennis, eating out, or trying something new.

 Anna Costner is a Biological Engineering student with a Computer Science minor, scheduled to graduate in Spring 2021.
 She is involved with Society of Women Engineers and the USU Honors Program.
-She works with Matt Clegg to develop a device that grows suspended muscle fibers, rather than in a 2D layer.
+She works with Matt Clegg developing a device that grows muscle fibers in suspension, rather than in a 2D layer.
 She is also a TA for the BENG 1000 course taught by Dr. Vargis.
 In her “free time” she enjoys hiking, traveling, reading, and watching Brooklyn 99.

 Andrea Peterson is an undergraduate studying Biological Engineering.
 She began working in the Vargis lab in September 2018.
 She is working with Lori Caldwell to create a dosage curve of reactive oxygen species production in muscle cells.
 Andrea is involved with Utah State University's Honors Program, the Undergraduate Research Fellows Program, and the Society of Physics Students.
 She enjoys reading, binge-watching America's Next Top Model, and kickboxing.

-Gareema Dhiman is currently a senior at Logan High School.
-She began volunteering in the Vargis lab in September 2017 with Lori Caldwell.
-She recently competed in the International Science and Engineering Fair on Enhancing Seed Viability for Space Travel with Silk Protein Polymers and is interested in Astrobiology and Bioengineering.
-She is also involved in debate, orchestra, and the Future Health Professionals of America Club.
+Gareema Dhiman was a student at Logan High School who began volunteering in the Vargis lab in September 2017 with Lori Caldwell.
+She has competed in the International Science and Engineering Fair on Enhancing Seed Viability for Space Travel with Silk Protein Polymers and is interested in Astrobiology and Bioengineering.
+She was also involved in debate, orchestra, and the Future Health Professionals of America Club.
 She enjoys traveling and playing basketball.

 Farhad Farjood, MS was a PhD student in Dr. Vargis' lab.
 He began working in the Vargis lab in February 2015.
 Farhad earned his master’s in Biochemical Engineering from the University of Birmingham (UK).
 During his master's, he studied anaerobic production of better-folded recombinant proteins in bacteria.
 He then stayed at the University of Birmingham as a visiting researcher to study the potential of autofluorescent proteins as direct cellular oxygen sensors.
 During his first year at Utah State University, he used a systems biology approach to computationally study changes in transcriptional regulation in Down syndrome and also experimentally investigated the role of small molecules in macrophage activation.